Stockdale named in Ireland's Six Nations squad

 Henderson is included despite being unavailable for Ulster's European game against Sale this weekend because of concussion but Timoney and Lowry miss out along with their other club-mates Kieran Treadwell and James Hume amid the northern province's recent poor run.

-As expected skipper Sexton and Leinster colleague Tadhg Furlong are both included despite their recent injuries while Munster veterans Conor Murray and Keith Earls are also named in the squad.
+As expected ,skipper Sexton and Leinster colleague Tadhg Furlong are both included despite their recent injuries while Munster veterans Conor Murray and Keith Earls are also named in the squad.

 Ireland open their campaign against Wales in Cardiff on 4 February.